History of France: Coalitions formed against Napoleon

 Another French attack was launched on Spain, led by Napoleon himself, and was described as "an avalanche of fire and steel".
 However, the French Empire was no longer regarded as invincible by European powers.
-In 1808, Austria formed the War of the Fifth Coalition in order to break down the French Empire.
+In 1808, Austria formed the Fifth Coalition in order to break down the French Empire.
 The Austrian Empire defeated the French at Aspern-Essling, yet was beaten at Wagram while the Polish allies defeated the Austrian Empire at Raszyn (April 1809).
 Although not as decisive as the previous Austrian defeats, the peace treaty in October 1809 stripped Austria of a large amount of territory, reducing it even more.

 In 1812, war broke out with Russia, engaging Napoleon in the disastrous French invasion of Russia (1812).
 Napoleon assembled the largest army Europe had ever seen, including troops from all subject states, to invade Russia, which had just left the continental system and was gathering an army on the Polish frontier.
 Following an exhausting march and the bloody but inconclusive Battle of Borodino, near Moscow, the Grande Armée entered and captured Moscow, only to find it burning as part of the Russian scorched earth tactics.
 Although there still were battles, the Napoleonic army left Russia in late 1812 annihilated, most of all by the Russian winter, exhaustion, and scorched earth warfare.
 On the Spanish front the French troops were defeated at Vitoria (June 1813) and then at the Battle of the Pyrenees (July–August 1813).
 Since the Spanish guerrillas seemed to be uncontrollable, the French troops eventually evacuated Spain.

 Since France had been defeated on these two fronts, states that had been conquered and controlled by Napoleon saw a good opportunity to strike back.
 The Sixth Coalition was formed under British leadership.
 The German states of the Confederation of the Rhine switched sides, finally opposing Napoleon.
 Napoleon was largely defeated in the Battle of the Nations outside Leipzig in October 1813, his forces heavily outnumbered by the Allied coalition armies and was overwhelmed by much larger armies during the Six Days Campaign (February 1814), although, the Six Days Campaign is often considered a tactical masterpiece because the allies suffered much higher casualties.
 Napoleon abdicated on 6 April 1814, and was exiled to Elba.

-The conservative Congress of Vienna reversed the political changes that had occurred during the wars.
+The Congress of Vienna reversed the political changes that had occurred during the wars.
 Napoleon suddenly returned, seized control of France, raised an army, and marched on his enemies in the Hundred Days.
 It ended with his final defeat at the Battle of Waterloo in 1815, and his exile to St. Helena, a remote island in the South Atlantic Ocean.

-The monarchy was subsequently restored and Louis XVIII, Younger brother of Louis XVI became king, and the exiles returned.
+The monarchy was subsequently restored and Louis XVIII, younger brother of Louis XVI, became king, and the exiles returned.
 However many of the Revolutionary and Napoleonic reforms were kept in place.